SEO GEO Targeting & Intelligence

 How does SEO GEO Targeting work?

 Usually Google knows where your business is located based on the information you provide on your website.
-Let’s say your company is in Santa Barbara, California, your chances are good that you will rank for keywords surrounding your location and city if you perform SEO.
-However, if you want to target more cities and states, it’s not easy to rank.
-For example, if someone searches for your services in another city other than Santa Barbara, it’s likely that you will not show up.
+Let’s say your company is in Los Angeles, California, your chances are good that you will rank for keywords surrounding your location and city if you perform SEO.
+However, if you want to target uses in other cities and states, it’s not easy to rank.
+For example, if someone searches for your services in another city other than Los Angeles, it’s likely that you will not show up.
 Google will always provide search results to users based on their location.
 Now the question is:

 How does Google know where users are located?